-Uhm, well… that’s better than a housefire (I think), but still..I texted Carol, who sped back to the house to meet my parents and figure things out.
-And I finally got on the plane thinking, “OK, if all they take are the computers, fine, my data’s stored in the cloud.
+Well, better than a housefire (I think), but still..I texted Carol, who sped back to the house to meet my parents and help out.
+I got on that plane thinking, “OK, if all they take are the computers, fine, my data’s stored in the cloud.
 If they destroy the art, I’ll just jump off a bridge or something.”

-We landed, I turned on the phones, and immediately got a text to call Carol.
-“Do you have a secret passcode?
-The alarm’s been going off since we got here and they won’t turn it off until we give them the passcode.”
+“Cynthia, do you have a secret passcode?
+The alarm’s been going off since we got here and they won’t turn it off until I give them the passcode.”

-“And,” my mother said indignantly “They wouldn’t turn it off for me, either, even when I told them I’m your MOTHER!”
+“And,” my mother said indignantly, in the background, “They wouldn’t turn it off for me, either, even when I told them I’m your MOTHER!”

-“Uhm,” I said, bemused, “You’ve been in the house all this time with that alarm going off?”
+“Uhm,” I said, bemused, “You’ve been in the house for 90 minutes with that alarm going off?”
 (Air raid sirens are quieter than that alarm)

-“Oh, none at all.
-It was a false alarm.
+“Oh, the house is fine; it was a false alarm.
 Apparently the alarm’s battery is low or something, and it was sending false readings.
-They said when you get back you really should get it fixed.”
+The police said you really should get it fixed.”

-OK, so I’m thrilled (really, I am) that it wasn’t a burglar, fire, flood, vampire, zombie, landslide or terrorist attack.
-I suppose I don’t even mind the $250 fine or whatever the police department hits you with for a false alarm. (well, I DO mind, but at this point it’s definitely the lesser of several evils)
+OK, so I’m thrilled (really, I am) that it wasn’t a burglar, fire, flood, landslide, vampire, zombie, or terrorist attack.
+I suppose I don’t even mind the $250 fine or whatever I’m gonna get charged for a false alarm. (well, I DO mind, but at this point it’s definitely the lesser of several evils)

-But when the cab dumped me at the hotel around 7:30 tonight, I headed straight for my room, ordered a steak and lots of berries from room service, and went to bed.
+But when the cab dumped me at the hotel around 7:30 tonight, I headed straight for my room, ordered a steak and lots of berries from room service, with a significant glass of wine.

-Thanks to Carol, Laurie & Emelia, and to my parents, for putting up with this nonsense.
-Next time I invite Carol to stay with me she’ll probably run screaming from the phone.
+Thanks to Carol, Laurie & Emelia, and to my parents, for putting up with my God of Adventure.
+The next time I invite Carol to stay at my house, she’s gonna run screaming for the hills.